-This section appropriates \$100,000 from the General Fund to AOE in fiscal year 2025 to fund the position.
+Section 8 states that, to the extent possible, \$125,000 would be appropriated from the General Fund to AOE in fiscal year 2025 for a new education finance data analyst position.

 Section 9 and 10: School Budget Ballot Language

 Sections 9 and 10 amend the school budget ballot language requirement and repeal its suspension.
 JFO can neither estimate the impact of the ballot language on voter behavior nor its corresponding fiscal impact.